How Can Mindfulness and Gratitude Practicing Improve Your Behavioral Pattern and Personality?

 In the Beginning

-Yes, I did fail and I started doubting that may be my school teachers were right!
+Yes, I did fail and I started doubting that maybe my school teachers were right!
 Till one of my friends got me acquainted with Mindfulness.
-Initially, I was sceptical.
-But an interview of a Neuro Psychiatrist on television changed my mind.
+Initially, I was skeptical.
+But an interview with a Neuro Psychiatrist on television changed my mind.
 His enlightening yet easy explanation about mindfulness provoked me to delve deep and know what is Mindfulness.

 What is Mindfulness?